schehat/The_Worlds_Hardest_Game/README.md

-# The_Worlds_Hardest_Game
+# the worlds hardest game
-A small project realized during university at Hochschule Hannover
+A small game realized in JavaFX during university at Hochschule Hannover

 Controls:
 > - w, a, s, d: move